poojithasandra/InfluenceHealthExerciseGoogleDocs/README.md

 Now clone the project

+POM.xml   :

-POM.xml   :  contains all dependencies required for the project --> Selenium Webdriver 2.44, TestNG 6.9.9, Apache POI foe EXcel
+contains all dependencies required for the project --> Selenium Webdriver 2.44, TestNG 6.9.9, Apache POI foe EXcel

-To Run the Test cases :
+Running the Test cases:

 Select Functional.xml Run as TestNGsuite  (located under 'resources' source folder) Results can be seen test-output --> index.xml

-POM (page object model) Approach: src/main/java
+POM (page object model) Approach:

+ src/main/java

      com.googledocs.qa.pages  --Package
      Created Page Objects representing pages of a web application created methods for these Page Objects in methods that represent actions  to perform within the pages that they represent
      For the current Project two pages have been considered